jhung-geo/project_ark/README.md

     Python 2.7 with required modules installed (run "pip install -r requirements.txt") Arduino IDE (download here https://www.arduino.cc/en/Main/Software)
-    The SoftwareWire and modified Wire libraries (available in the arduino_wire repository)
+    The Arduino modifications available in the arduino_wire repository installed

 To build and install the module as a python package, run: